nickbabcock/sff.life/content/blog/how-to-undervolt-gpu/index.md

 - For all voltage points greater than 950mv, drag them to or below 1860mhz
 - Hit "✔" to apply
 - Afterburner will adjust the points to be the same frequency as our locked voltage
-- You may have to comb over >950mv points to ensure that afterburner didn't re-adjust any voltage points to be greater than 1860mhz.
-It happens
+- You may have to comb over the points to ensure that afterburner didn't re-adjust any voltage points to be greater than 1860mhz.
+It happens.
+You can hit "Tab" or "Shift + Tab" to cycle through the voltages quickly after selecting a point, and "↓" to adjust frequency by 1MHz or "Ctrl + ↓" to adjust by 10MHz.
+- Hit "l" to unlock the voltage / frequency curve after confirming all voltages greater than 950mv are set to our target frequency.
+If one forgets this step, the GPU will be pinned to 950mv and unable to idle!
 - Hit "✔" to apply

 End result should look like: